Rsaz88/RAQA/README.md

 format similar to the format of SQuAD where every question has an answer that were extracted literally from a related reading passage.

+This repository contains the baseline model and the labeled dataset.